 Subordinate Bonds.
-The Fiscal Agent Agreement imposes no limitation on the County's ability to issue one or more series of special tax bonds of the CFD that are secured by the proceeds of the Special Tax on a subordinated basis to the 2019 Bonds and any Additional Bonds.
+The Fiscal Agent Agreement imposes no limitation on the County's ability to issue one or more series of special tax bonds of the District that are secured by the proceeds of the Special Tax on a subordinated basis to the Bonds.

-DEBT SERVICE SCHEDULE
+DEBT SERVICE SCHEDULES

-The annual debt service on the 2019 Bonds, based on the interest rates and maturity schedule set forth on the cover of this Official Statement, and assuming no optional or extraordinary prepayments of the Special Tax, is set forth below.
+The annual debt service on the 2021 Bonds, based on the interest rates and maturity schedule set forth on the cover of this Official Statement, together with the annual debt service on the 2019 Bonds, in each case, assuming no optional or extraordinary prepayments of the Special Tax, is set forth below.

-COUNTY OF EL DORADO COMMUNITY FACILITIES DISTRICT NO. 2018-1 (BASS LAKE HILLS) 2019 SPECIAL TAX BONDS DEBT SERVICE
+COUNTY OF EL DORADO COMMUNITY FACILITIES DISTRICT NO. 2018-1 (BASS LAKE HILLS) DEBT SERVICE - 2021 BONDS and 2019 BONDS